openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
-* `authorization_pending`: OPTIONAL.
-JSON Boolean.
-In the Pre-Authorized Code Flow, the Token Request is still pending as the Credential Issuer is waiting for the End-User interaction to complete.
-The client SHOULD repeat the Token Request.
-Before each new request, the client MUST wait at least the number of seconds specified by the `interval` response parameter.
-ToDo: clarify boolean.
-* `interval`: OPTIONAL.
-The minimum amount of time in seconds that the client SHOULD wait between polling requests to the Token Endpoint in the Pre-Authorized Code Flow.
-If no value is provided, clients MUST use 5 as the default.

-Upon receiving Pre-Authorized Code, the Credential Issuer MAY decide to interact with the End-User in the course of the Token Request processing, which might take some time.
-In such a case, the Credential Issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.

 Below is a non-normative example of a Token Response: